Tsuen Wan line

 The Tsuen Wan line (荃灣綫) is one of the ten lines of the metro network in Hong Kong's MTR.
-It is indicated in ' on the MTR map.

 There are 16 stations on the line.
 The southern terminus is Central station on Hong Kong Island and the northwestern terminus is Tsuen Wan station in the New Territories.
-A journey on the entire line takes 35 minutes.
+A journey on the entire line takes approximately 35 minutes.

 As a cross-harbour route that goes through the heart of Kowloon and densely populated Sham Shui Po and Kwai Chung, the line is very heavily travelled.